openafsfoundation/openafsfoundation.org/about/tasks/index.md

 ### Leadership Mentoring, Advice and Guidance ###

 The OpenAFS Foundation's directors are experienced leaders in a variety of areas and arenas.
 They offer themselves as a resource to OpenAFS community members who need assistance or face challenges in their work, as pertaining to OpenAFS.
 Furthermore, The Foundation provides and maintains standards for professional, collegial conduct and will assist if and when such conduct is in question or has been breached.

-### Officiating Community Elections and Ballot Initiatives ###

-The OpenAFS Foundation will organize and run community elections and/or ballot initiatives for the OpenAFS community, using online voting software.